 Blockade IMARC is a platform for those voices on the frontline of resistance to mining and resource extraction.

 We fight for an end to extractivism, the process of large scale mining for export that is rooted in colonisation and imperialism.

 Our collective is supportive of its members.

 We are a diverse collective with different cultures, political ideologies, class backgrounds, ages, abilities, identities.
 If we are going to end destructive mining practices together then we have to embrace, accommodate and collaborate with each other.
 We will treat each other with respect, and hold each other to account to confront and condemn oppressive behaviours.

-We encourage non-violence and recognise a diversity of tactics.
+We are non-violent and recognise a diversity of tactics.

-We also encourage consideration and care for how different tactics and strategies may affect others.
-We seek to creatively counter the violence which IMARC enacts and sustains towards all living beings and the planet.
+We seek to creatively visibilise and counter the violence which IMARC enacts and sustains towards all living beings and the planet.
 We likewise condemn the violence of the police, both institutional and interpersonal, and their role in upholding and protecting the violence at the heart of IMARC and its state and industry stakeholders.

 Our strength is in our unity, we are more powerful when we work together.

-We respect different tactics, theories of change and theories of power.
+We behave with respect for different tactics, theories of change and theories of power.
 We encourage respectful robust discussions about differences.
 We recognise that different affinity groups will have different approaches to disrupting the conference and that in our diversity lies strength.
 We will not publicly air our grievances and have good internal processes to deal with them.